-- 1. Application for Thesis Proposal Examination (TG01) - 2.
-Application for Appointment of Thesis Advisory Committee (TG02) - 3.
-A Proposal for a Thesis Presented to TGGS (TG51) - 4.
+- 1. Application for Thesis Proposal Examination (TGA01) - 2.
+Application for Appointment of Thesis Advisory Committee (TGA02) - 3.
+A Proposal for a Thesis Presented to TGGS (TGA51) - 4.
 Advisor's Professional Qualification (TG52)

-- Step 2: The student must submit the TGGS Request Forms to the Department Office 5 working days in advance. - Step 3: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Department Office along with the Proposal Examination Evaluation form (TG56), the Approval of Thesis Title and Proposal form (TG57) and the Appointment of Advisory Committee (TG58). - Step 4: The student can take the Master Thesis Proposal Examination as dated in the TG57 form and the Master Thesis Period starts counting as Day 1.
-The student will have 6 months to complete the Master Thesis work according to the REM. - Step 5: The Master Thesis Progress Examination must be taken at least 30 days after the approval of Master Thesis Title.
+- Step 2: The student must submit the TGGS Request Forms to the Program Secretary 5 working days in advance. - Step 3: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Program Secretary along with the Proposal Examination Evaluation form (TGA56), the Approval of Thesis Title and Proposal form (TGA57) and the Appointment of Advisory Committee (TGA58). - Step 4: The student can take the Master Thesis Proposal Examination as dated in the TGA57 form and the Master Thesis Period starts counting as Day 1.
+The student will have 6 months to complete the Master Thesis work according to the REM 2017. - Step 5: The Master Thesis Progress Examination must be taken at least 30 days after the approval of Master Thesis Title.
 The student prepares the following TGGS Request Forms: - 1.
 Application for Thesis Progress Examination (TG03) - 2.
 Thesis Progress Examination (TG53)

-- Step 6: The student must submit the TGGS Request Forms to the Department Office 5 working days in advance. - Step 7: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Department Office along with the Progress Examination Evaluation form (TG60). - Step 8: The student can take the Master Thesis Progress Examination as dated in the TG03 and TG53 forms. - Step 9: The Master Thesis Defense Examination must be taken at least 60 days after the approval of Master Thesis Title. - 1.
-Application for Thesis Defense Examination (TG04) - 2.
-Thesis Defense Examination (TG54) - The student and advisor(s) must sign all forms. - Step 10: The student must submit the TGGS Request Forms to the Department Office 5 working days in advance. - Step 11: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Department Office along with the Appointment of Defense Examination Committee (TG59) and the Defense Examination Evaluation form (TG61). - Step 12: The student can take the Master Thesis Defense Examination as dated in the TG04, TG54 and TG59 forms. - Step 13: The student must submit the Master Thesis Book (2 Books (hard copy) and 2 CDs) after the Master Thesis Defense Examination date to the Department Office by the following deadlines: - 1.
-30 days: Pass the Master Defense Examination - 2.
-60 days: Pass the Master Defense Examination with revision
+- Step 6: The student must submit the TGGS Request Forms to the Program Secretary 5 working days in advance. - Step 7: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Program Secretary along with the Progress Examination Evaluation form (TG60). - Step 8: The student can take the Master Thesis Progress Examination as dated in the TG03 and TG53 forms. - Step 9: The Master Thesis Defense Examination must be taken at least 60 days after the approval of Master Thesis Title. - 3.
+Application for Thesis Defense Examination (TGA04) - 4.
+Thesis Defense Examination (TGA54)

+- Step 10: The student must submit the TGGS Request Forms to the Program Secretary 5 working days in advance. - Step 11: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Program Secretary along with the Appointment of Defense Examination Committee (TGA59) and the Defense Examination Evaluation form (TGA61). - Step 12: The student can take the Master Thesis Defense Examination as dated in the TGA04, TGA54 and TGA59 forms. - Step 13: The student must submit the Master Thesis Book (2 Books (hard copy) and 2 CDs) and the Approval Form for Thesis Book (TGA99) after the Master Thesis Defense Examination date to the Program Secretary by the following deadlines: - 3.
+No more than 30 days: Pass the Master Defense Examination without revision - 4.
+No more than 60 days: Pass the Master Defense Examination with revision